aadyash24/To-Do-List-App/README.md

 ## How to Run

 1.  **Prerequisites:**
-    * Python 3.x installed on your system.
+    * Python 3 installed on your system.
     * Tkinter (usually comes with Python standard installations.
-If not, you might need to install it separately, e.g., `sudo apt-get install python3-tk` on Debian/Ubuntu).
+If not, you might need to install it separately, e.g., `sudo apt-get install python3-tk`).

 2.  **Clone the repository (or download the Python file):**
     ```bash